skift/integration-docs/forum-api.md

 #### Querying Events
 The `/events` endpoint returns an array of objects with active events.
 No other parameters are required/permitted.
 This list is completely static -- event properties do not change once they are set.
 The `eventId` specified in the API response is the same identifier that should be used to retrieve all other forum information.

+The `icons` key is an object with information on both the color and white-only versions of the icons. **The color version is intended to be used in the event picker grid.
+The white version is intended for use in the navigation sidebar.** The `location` property has a shorthand of where the icons should be used.

 #### All other queries
 A `GET` request to a resource will retrieve the entire list of entries.
 Individual items can be retrieved by ID, i.e. `GET` `speakers/id/1`.